Oscars to require Covid-19 tests for all, vaccines for most

-LOS ANGELES (REUTERS) - The Academy of Motion Picture Arts and Sciences will require attendees of the 94th Oscars ceremony in March to show proof of Covid-19 vaccination and at least two negative results from polymerase chain reaction (PCR) tests, a person with knowledge of the matter said on Thursday (Feb 17).
+LOS ANGELES • The Academy of Motion Picture Arts and Sciences will require attendees of the 94th Oscars ceremony next month to show proof of Covid-19 vaccination and at least two negative results from polymerase chain reaction (PCR) tests, a person with knowledge of the matter said on Thursday.

 Face covering requirements will vary at the event on March 27 at the Dolby Theatre in Hollywood, according to the source.